rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 This is another `INNER JOIN` query, although it has a fair bit more complexity in it!
 The `FROM` part of the query is easy - we're simply joining facilities and bookings tables together on the `facid`.
 This produces a table where, for each row in bookings, we've attached detailed information about the facility being booked.

 On to the `WHERE` component of the query.
-The checks on starttime are fairly self explanatory - we're making sure that all the bookings start between the specified dates.
+The checks on `starttime` are fairly self explanatory - we're making sure that all the bookings start between the specified dates.
 Since we're only interested in tennis courts, we're also using the `IN` operator to tell the database system to only give us back facility IDs `0` or `1` - the IDs of the courts.
 There's other ways to express this: We could have used where `facs.facid = 0` or `facs.facid = 1`, or even where `facs.name like 'Tennis%'`.

 The rest is pretty simple: we `SELECT` the columns we're interested in, and `ORDER BY` the start time.

+---

 </TabItem>
 <TabItem value='schema' label='Schema Reminder'>